-The contributions of this paper can be summarized as follows.
-First, we define a general framework to approach the problem of sampling traffic data in large IP networks (Section III).
+The contributions of the paper are threefold.
+First, we define a general framework to approach the problem of sampling traffic data in large IP networks.
 Our framework allows to combine and solve in one step the selection of traffic monitors and the setting of the sampling rates for each monitor.
-We show how it can be applied to a general class of measurement tasks.
-In particular, we choose one example of such tasks to illustrate our contributions.
-We find the sampling rates to estimate the amount of traffic flowing among a set of origin-destination pairs1 selected by the network operator.
-We have chosen this task because it helps in illustrating our contribution and it is, at the same time, a canonical measurement task for classical traffic engineering, security and accounting applications.
-Then, we provide an optimal algorithm to solve the sampling and placement problem (Section IV).
-Finally, we validate the algorithm using network data collected from the GEANT's backbone network [5] (Section V).
+We show how this framework can be applied to a general class of measurement tasks.
+Second, we provide an optimal algorithm to solve the sampling and placement problem.
+We validate the algorithm using network data collected from the GEANT's backbone network [10].
+Finally, we discuss how to deploy our solution in a real backbone network and introduce additional methods that allow to adapt the sampling rates to changes in the traffic due to time-of-day effects, failures or anomalies.

-G.Cantieni and P.Thiran are with EPFL, Switzerland.
+^{}G.Cantieni and P.Thiran are with EPFL, Switzerland.
 G.Iannaccone is with Intel Research, Cambridge UK.
 C.Barakat is with INRIA Sophia Antipolis, France.
 C. Diot is with Thomson Research, Paris, France.